How to Present Your Nonprofit’s Project Idea in a Grant Proposal

-Other techniques to preserve vitality include the use of timelines, charts, or graphs to break up and complement the descriptive text.
+Other techniques to preserve vitality include the use of charts or graphs to break up and complement the descriptive text.

-Most projects require a few months of preparation before they can be launched.
-Factor in time for hiring and training staff, purchasing and installing equipment, identifying research subjects, and performing other necessary preliminary steps.
+Many projects require a few months of preparation before they can be launched.
+Factor in time for hiring and training staff, purchasing and installing equipment, identifying research subjects, or performing other necessary preliminary steps.

 Because this section contains all the project details, you may accidentally leave out or forget important information.
-Here are two topics that often are overlooked:
+These two topics are often overlooked:

 Hiring: If you need to hire new staff to do the project work, be sure to discuss the hiring process, job descriptions, and qualifications.

-Some funding sources ask you to fill out a table with columns in which you describe your goals, the inputs (resources you’ll put into the project) short-term objectives, long-term outcomes, activities, and intended results.
+Some funding sources ask you to fill out a table with columns in which you describe your goals, the inputs (resources you’ll put into the project), short-term objectives, long-term outcomes, activities, and intended results.
 These tables go by several names.
 Often they’re called logic models.
-Sometimes foundations identify them as theories of change or proofs of concept.

-In an effort to raise as much money as possible to secure a grant, an organization may change its programs to match a particular foundation’s interests.
-The organization’s board and management should carefully assess new project ideas to make sure they address the organization’s mission.
-Otherwise, the nonprofit may drift away from addressing the needs of the constituents it was formed to serve or from sustaining previously developed, high-quality programs.
+In an effort to raise as much money as possible, you may be tempted to change your programs to match a particular foundation’s interests.
+Your board and management should carefully assess new project ideas to make sure they fit the organization’s mission.
+Otherwise, the nonprofit may drift away from addressing its purpose.